Performative text

 For the past two… Or actually five years, we have tried to explain to different groups, organizations, and individuals, in cabinets and on the streets, what is taking place in Palestine and what to expect locally, when we take Palestine on as a lens.
 We’ve drawn from the best research available.
 Yet, it is clear that people are not moved by the precision of arguments: impact comes from organizing, which is inherently beautiful because it is messy and passionate.

 We’ve participated in extraordinary beauty in the streets for over two years.
 Once we ran out of generator fuel and a demonstration concert was almost cancelled.
 But people gathered in crisis, shared shame and responsibility, and resolved the matter.
 It was theatrical but invisible for the public and translating that event into an image or a performance would take a lifetime, because it unfolded as collective hormonal intelligence.
-The affordances of the city where revealed in stress as the hivemind computed alternative energy sources, the decibel level needed for an acoustic performance, and routes to the closest petrol station.
+The affordances of the city where revealed in elevated cortisol levels as the hivemind computed alternative energy sources, the decibel level needed for an acoustic performance, and routes to the closest petrol station.
 The moment desires to be deposited as a scar in our brains.
 It was and remains real.

 There have been numerous moments, where we’ve figured out stuff against the odds.
 These add up to a skill, and for example in reference to the news, people are unfazed by propaganda because we’ve learned to proof information from each others faces, in minute changes in skin tones and the timbres of our voices.